 CG01 Manage information from different sources and apply it to the area of stage and screen acting.
 CG02 Generate own artistic concepts and develop the ability of expressing them through the tools and language of the stage and/or performing arts.
-CG04 Know the technological resources typical of the discipline and its applications in the performing ar assimilating innovations that appear.
+CG03 Apply the most appropriate working methods to overcome the challenges in the study and practice of individual and/or collective acting, seeking excellence and quality.
+CG04 Know the technological resources typical of the discipline and its applications in the performing arts, assimilating innovations that appear.
 CG05 Solve problems and generate work dynamics in multidisciplinary environments.
-CG06 Develop in professional practice a professional ethic based on esthetic, environmental and diversit observation and sensibility.
-CG07 Understand one's professional activity as a tool to raise awareness of the importance of the artist creation and its impact in the development of sociocultural values.
-Present in a written and spoken way the content and objectives of one's professional activity both to a CG08 non-professional public and to a specialized one, using correctly technical and general vocabulary, both in Spanish and in a foreign language.
+CG06 Develop in professional practice a professional ethic based on esthetic, environmental and diversity observation and sensibility.
+CG07 Understand one's professional activity as a tool to raise awareness of the importance of the artistic creation and its impact in the development of sociocultural values.
+CG08 Present in a written and spoken way the content and objectives of one's professional activity both to a non-professional public and to a specialized one, using correctly technical and general vocabulary, both in Spanish and in a foreign language.
 CG09 Know different study and research methodologies for expanding the ability to a continuous development and innovation in one's activity within the performing arts and audiovisual industries.
 CG10 Develop critical discourses towards personal and interpersonal activity adapting to cultural, social, artistic and professional changes.
 CE02 Identify, evaluate and put into practice different stage techniques and acting paradigms.
 CE03 Analyze and comment all types of dramatic texts and audiovisual scripts, identifying and contemplating their narrative elements and expressive functions for a possible translation into a stage language.
 CE04 Identify and apply different techniques to develop dramatic action, character building and the configuration of situations and scenes.
-CE10 Know the expressive possibilities of different technological resources for creation, functioning and expressivity in the stage space.
-CE17 Participate actively in the design, realization and presentation of performance projects (stage and/or audiovisual), taking on different roles, tasks and responsibilities.
+CE05 Assimilate the technical foundations and codes of expression in screen acting and apply them to different audiovisual genres and formats.